 We are interested in studying a concrete type of BL-algebras called BL-chains.
-A BL-chain is a BL-algebra whose universe is totally ordered by the order defined through \land, \lor (i.e. the other such that $a \leq b$ iff $a \land b = a$).
+This name denotes the classical meaning of chain of totally ordered set, having that a BL-chain is a BL-algebra whose universe is totally ordered by the order defined through \lor , \land ($a \leq b$ iff $a \land b = a$).
 We are interested in the class of BL-chains because BL is complete with respect to it.
-The completeness of BL with respect to the class of BL-chains comes from the well known fact ([Háj98, Lem.
-2.3.16]) that each BL-algebra is a subalgebra of the direct product of a system of BL-chains.
+The completeness of BL with respect to the class of BL-chains comes from the well known fact ([Háj98, Lem.2.3.16]) that each BL-algebra is a subalgebra of the direct product of a system of BL-chains.